juniusvariant/aricos-cashpickup-remittance/source/index.html.md

 }
 ```

 We return a response with additional fields described below if there were no initial errors with the remittance creation (request formatted incorrectly, invalid purpose code, insufficient funds, etc).
-The status of the remittance will be initially marked as `PENDING_RISK_ASSESSMENT`.
+The status of the remittance will be initially marked as `COMPLETED`.

 Parameter | Description
 --------- | -----------
 status | `string` Status of the remittance.
-Default is `PENDING_RISK_ASSESSMENT`: Request is being processed and assessed in the risk scoring system.
-See [Remittance Statuses](#remittance-statuses)
+Default is `COMPLETED`.
 created | `string` An ISO timestamp that tracks when the remittance was created
 updated | `string` An ISO timestamp that tracks when the remittance was updated
 id | `string` Unique remittance ID